Working with Teammates

 2. Consolidate

-Once all responses are in, ask a teammate (or @claude) to merge the ideas into a single ranked list:
+Once all responses are in, ask a teammate to merge the ideas into a single ranked list:

 This produces a deduplicated table with columns for points, idea name, author(s), and summary.